QuantEcon/lecture-julia.myst/lectures/software_engineering/testing.md

 The next step is to add this project to Git version control.

 * First, we will need to create an empty GitHub Repository of the same name (but with a `.jl` extension).
+Choose the `+` button to "Create a new repository"

 ```{figure} /_static/figures/new_package_vscode_2.png
 :width: 100%